 Germ Defence was rapidly adapted for the COVID-19 pandemic by a team of medical, public health and behavior change experts, and public contributors.
 It was then disseminated through multiple pathways (primarily but not exclusively in the UK) including public health and primary care networks (for example, by texting the website link to patients via GP practices), national and local press, television coverage and social media.

 In this study, we aimed to:

 Examine current infection control behaviors in UK households.

-Compare current infection control behaviours intentions to change behaviour after using Germ Defence to control infection transmission
+Compare current infection control behaviours with intentions to change behaviour after using Germ Defence to control infection transmission

 Methods

 Design